OctopusDeploy/blog/blog/2023-07/why-multi-tenancy-is-a-confusing-term/index.md

 author: andrew.corrigan@octopus.com
 visibility: private
 published: 3020-01-01-1400
-metaImage:
+metaImage: blogimage-whatismultitenancy-2023_1.png
-bannerImage:
+bannerImage: blogimage-whatismultitenancy-2023_1.png
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
   - tag
 ---

 The term 'multi-tenancy' has been around for a long time and applies many aspects of the tech industry.
 As we explored in our blog, [what is multi-tenancy?](updatelink), the definition can depend on your industry, style of delivery, and system architecture.
-Ask different people what it means and you'll likely get a few answers.
+Ask several people what it means and you'll likely get different answers.

 The most common examples of multi-tenancy sees software split by:

 - **Customer** - Software as a Service (SaaS) applications where each customer gets the same product but with individual resources.
 - **Location** - You serve customers or locations worldwide and need to make adjustments for regional differences.
-- **Hosting** - Where you deliver your software to many hosting services or platforms, like the cloud, data centers, on-premises, or hybrid.
+- **Hosting** - Where you deliver your software to many hosting solutions, like the cloud, data centers, on-premises, or hybrid.
-- **Business model** - You serve branches or chains as with stores, hospitals, hotels, schools, or more.
+- **Business model** - You serve brick and mortar locations, like retail stores, hospitals, hotels, schools, or more.

-However, modern development makes the term... blurrier.
+However, modern development makes the term blurrier.
 When researching that last blog, I thought about how many applications could easily slot into more than one or even all these categories.

 That got me thinking...